-Perfluorooctane sulfonate (PFOS) is a type of PFAS.
-It’s a chemical that has been used since the 1950s in many products that resist grease, water, and oil.
-PFOS has stayed in the environment and can stay in the human body for a long time.
+Perfluoroalkyl and polyfluoroalkyl (PFAS) substances, are a group of chemicals made by humans.
+Since the 1950s, PFAS have been used in many consumer products and industrial processes.
+They have properties that resist heat, grease, and water.
+PFAS stays in the environment and can stay in the human body for a long time.

-Eating fish is one way people get exposed to PFOS.
-You can’t remove PFOS from fish.
-To reduce your intake of PFOS from fish, choose fish species with known lower levels of PFOS.
-See the Department of Health Services (DHS) and the Department of Natural Resources (DNR) Issue PFAS Fish Advisory for Starkweather Creek and Lake Monona.
+Eating fish is one way people get exposed to PFAS.
+You can’t remove it from fish.
+To reduce your intake of PFAS from fish, choose fish species with known lower levels of PFAS.

 For more information, view:

 Should I be concerned about store-bought or local fish?